OneMerguezMan/Test_SAST/vulnapp/README.md

 - `/redirect?next=...` - Open Redirect

 ## Warning
 This app is intentionally insecure.
-Use only in isolated, controlled environments for security testing.
+Use only in isolated, controlled environments for security testing..